thammit/mail/Documentation/QuickStart/Installation.rst

 Clear all caches
 ----------------

+Clearing all caches after installing a new extension is always a good thing.

-In the same module :guilabel:`Admin Tools > Maintenance` you can also conveniently clear all caches by clicking the button :guilabel:`Flush cache`.
+In the same module like before, you can also conveniently do this by clicking the button :guilabel:`Flush cache`.

 .. include:: /Images/FlushCache.rst.txt